bleachevil/Project2/README.md

 The initial goal of our project was to determine if twitter sentiments had an effect on Ethereum prices.
 As we analyzed our data and conducted a sentiment analysis on tweets from 2013-2021, we concluded there was no correlation between these tweets and Ethereum prices.

-We then set out to determine which features are corrrelated with Ethereum closing prices using various machine learning models.
+We then set out to determine which features are corrrelated with Ethereum closing prices.
+We fed five years of relevant data into our machine learning models in hopes of building an accurate model that could predict ethereum prices.

 # THE TEAM